 And even though it was more than three decades ago when these small but handy hair accessories were super popular, now they seem to be making their comeback all thanks to the 1980s craze and especially the top-rated app TikTok.

-Just like almost everything from the 1980s that people fell in love with, the fashion and hair accessories are also having a resurgence, and, nowadays, these cute clips can be found in different bright colors and styles – from flowered and tortoiseshell to glittered and with pearls.
+Just like almost everything from the 1980s that people fell in love with, the fashion and hair accessories are also having a resurgence, and nowadays these cute clips can be found in different bright colors and styles – from flowered and tortoiseshell, to glittered and with pearls.
+It is a hair accessory from the 1980s that’s making a comeback, and we are glad that they are.